samereberlin/LibroJS/README.md

 ## Modal window support:
 Modal window are elements designed to appear over page elements.
 The primary purpose is to display pop-up dialogs, but it can also be customized to display smaller components, like a simple menu, for example.
 Similar to page elements, modal windows visibility is also controlled by the file URL hash data, which must contain the corresponding element "id".
-And this mechanism is interesting because it allow us to hide/close the modal by pressing the browser back key.
+And this mechanism is interesting because it allows us to hide/close the modal by pressing the browser back key.
 Also similar to page nodes, the code required to use modal elements must be placed as a _body's child_ element, an it also must have the class _modal_, and a unique _id_, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex09.0_modalWindow.html#firstPage" target="_blank">live preview</a>):

 ```html
 <body>